Get a quote

 Are you paying for insurance you don't need?

-In every state and territory, almost all* body corporates and owner or strata corporations are required, by law, to hold suitable building insurance for their property, such as the specialist cover offered by Flex.
+In every state and territory, it is mandatory for almost all* body corporates and owner or strata corporations to hold adequate building insurance for their property, such as the specialist cover offered by Flex.

-This means that individual unit owners shouldn't need to take out their own building insurance, as the building will already be covered for the cost of repairing damage, as well as public liability claims.
+This means that individual unit owners shouldn't need to take out their own building insurance, as the building is already covered for repair and reinstatement costs and public liability claims.

 What does the strata building insurance cover?

-Different states have different laws - especially when it comes to liability cover - but all of them require the body corporate to take out insurance to cover the cost of damage and repairs to buildings and common areas, as well as public liability insurance for any personal injury and/or personal property damage suffered while on common property (e.g. carparks, driveways, common entryways, stairwells and lobbies).
+Laws vary by state, particularly for liability coverage.
+However, all of them require the body corporate to take out insurance to cover the cost of damage or repairs to buildings and common areas.
+This also includes public liability insurance for personal injury or property damage on common property, such as car parks, driveways, entryways, stairwells, and lobbies.

 What does the strata building insurance not cover?